 What’s a High-Asset Divorce?

 This does not refer to just what’s in a joint bank account or the value of a house.
-While these are important items, high-asset divorces cover any marital property with a high valuation.
+While these are important items, high-asset divorces cover any marital property division with a high valuation.

 Types of High-Value Assets